NunzioDA/Erlang-Kademlia-Implementation/README.md

     ```erlang
     node:lookup(NodePid, Key).
     ```
-4. Finding the nearest node to a specified value:
+4. Finding the nearest node to a specified value (it could be a node's pid or a string key):

     ```erlang
     node:shell_find_nearest_nodes(NodePid, Value).